 Last news in Fakti

-"Putin had the crazy idea to get Krasikov back"
+"Putin had the manic idea of getting Krasikov back"

-"Putin had the crazy idea to get Krasikov back" - 1
+"Putin had the manic idea of getting Krasikov back" - 1

 American Evan Gershkovich was the first journalist accused of espionage since the Cold War, and Russian President Vladimir Putin barely concealed what the purpose of these accusations, notes today the British "Guardian" on the occasion of last night's largest exchange of prisoners between the East and the West, carried out since the Cold War, writes BTA in the press review.